afadesigns/pyweb/README.md

 ## Installation

-`pyru` is not published to PyPI as it is a case study rather than a production library.
-To use or develop `pyru`, you must build it from source.
-Please follow the instructions in the [Development](#development) section to set up your environment and build the project.
+# This project is a case study and is not published to PyPI.
+# Please build from source (see Development section).

 ## Usage